PhDs supervised to completion

 * Iain Stewart: 'Raymond Aron and the Roots of the French Liberal Renaissance' 2011.
 Iain is now Lecturer in History, UCL.
-Publications include In Search of the Liberal Moment, and articles in European Review of History and Sartre Studies International.
+Publications include a 2019 monograph in C.U.P.'s premier series, Ideas in Context, and articles in European Review of History and Sartre Studies International.

 Michael Perduniak: 'Pamphlets and Politics: The British Liberal Party and the "Working Man", c.
 1867-c.
 1925'.
 2013.

 * Victoria Glass, 'British Intellectuals in the Age of Total and Nuclear Warfare'.
 2014.
 Victoria is now a management consultant at PwC.

 James Shaw, 'The Great Desideratum in Government: James Madison, Benjamin Constant, and the Liberal-Republican Framework for Political Neutrality’.
 2016.
 Funded by the School of Arts, Languages and Cultures.
 James is currently an editorial associate with Thomson Reuters and managing editor of shouldhappen.com